beccarobins/beccarobins.github.io-portfolio/_posts/2024-01-01-shipping-a-dashboard.md

 </figcaption>

 ## Key takeaways
-While I don't love that this project was launched agree with the HiPPO (highest paid person's opinion) approach, it's brought a rich set of data to my team that otherwise would not exist and it has helped illuminate issues in our content other than just engagement issues.
+While I don't love that this project was launched with the HiPPO (highest paid person's opinion) approach, it's brought a rich set of data to my team that otherwise would not exist and it has helped illuminate issues in our content other than just engagement issues.
 Overall, I'm happy with the end result, which is a launched dashboard, a clear Agile framework for further iterations, and engaged users.
-As I continue with this project, I'm learning more about my users and that some are a bit more weary about data.
+As I continue with this project, I'm learning more about my users and that some are a bit more weary about data than I expected.
 To this end, I've started using the data available in the dashboard to build customized reports that present the data in a contextualized way and also provide a bit more explanation on how to read and interpret specific types of charts and graphs.